jerseyjackpot/life-point-v2/README.md

 ### Questions

-If you have any questions about the repo, open an issue or contact Jerseyjackpot directly at jerseyjackpot@gmail.com.
+If you have any questions about the repo, open an issue or contact the Team members directly at [Team Members](#Team).
-You can also visit my [Github](https://github.com/Jerseyjackpot/life-point-v2)